ga-lessons/websockets-node/readme.md

 We can use WebSockets with Javascript
 - Our code opens a connection between two computers and maintains it
 - Instead of having to make a new request every time you want information from the server, it can "push" information to you via this open connection
-- It's as if you were on the phone instead of using walkie-talkies
+- It's as if you were on the phone instead of using walkie-talkies, talking and listening at the same time.

 ### We Do: WDI Plays BrowserQuest